YeeTone/A4-CS102A-2022Spring/documents/Assignment4.md

 `public boolean addProduct(Product product);`

 Add `product` to the `productList`; return a boolean indicating whether the operation succeeds.
 * Suppose each `product`, which is uniquely identified by its `id`, could only appear once in the `productList` of a particular store.
-That is, the same `product` does not exist in the `productList` of different stores (this kind of invalid case will not happen), and in the same `productList`, it appears not more than once.
+That is, the same `product` will not appear in the `productList` of multiple stores (this kind of invalid case will not happen); and in the same `productList`, a product appears not more than once.
 * If a `product` already exists in `productList`, return `false` and `productList` remains the same; otherwise, add `product` to the end of `productList` and return `true`.

 `public boolean removeProduct(Product product);`